donaldheppner/donaldheppner.github.io/_posts/2020-02-12-when-to-decouple.md

   - microservices
   - transformation
 excerpt: |
-  Decoupling systems via microservices is a proven way to unlock value across a landscape of existing enterprise systems, but when does it make sense to invest in this approach?
+  Decoupling systems is a proven way to unlock value across a landscape of existing enterprise systems, but when does it make sense to invest in this approach?
-comments: true
-toc: true
 ---

 Organizations have made huge investments in software and technology to stay